KiHa 40 series

-The KiHa 40 series (キハ40系, Kiha-yonjū-kei) is a diesel multiple unit (DMU) train type introduced by Japanese National Railways (JNR) in 1977 and operated by all Japan Railways Group companies on suburban and rural services in Japan.
-Since 2017, the train type has seen use by other private railway companies in Japan who have purchased withdrawn units from JR Group companies.
-Additionally, it has also seen use in overseas operations in Myanmar since 2011 and is also scheduled to be used in Thailand.
+The KiHa 40 series (キハ40系, Kiha-yonjū-kei) are diesel multiple unit (DMU) railcars introduced by Japanese National Railways (JNR) in 1977 for non-electrified suburban and rural services in Japan.
+Operation was transferred to the various Japan Railways Group companies following the privatization of JNR.

+Since 2017, withdrawn units have been purchased by private railway companies in Japan.
+The series has also been used overseas by Myanma Railways in Myanmar and the State Railway of Thailand in Thailand.

+The "KiHa" designation derives from the classification system used by JNR.
+"Ki" indicates a diesel-powered vehicle, while "Ha" indicates an ordinary passenger car, as opposed to a green car.

+A total of 888 vehicles were built between 1977 and 1983 by Fuji Heavy Industries and Niigata Tekkō.

 Overview

 The KiHa 40 series diesel multiple unit was introduced in 1977 by JNR to replace ageing KiHa 10 series DMUs on suburban and rural services nationwide.
 A total of 888 vehicles were built between 1977 and 1982, broadly divided into three main types: KiHa 40, KiHa 47, and KiHa 48.
 These were subdivided as shown below, with further variants and modifications made later in their lives by the various JR Group companies.